The Essence of Shakuhachi

 Origins of the shakuhachi

-Like most things in early Japanese history the first shakuhachi were imported to Japan from China (Nara period, 710-794 ad).
+Japanese people imported shakuhachi from China during the Nara period (710-794 AD).
 These flutes were a part of the court music ensemble called Gagaku 雅楽, as it’s translated from Chinese into Japanese.

-These flutes were crafted from bamboo poles, jade, various stones, and ivory.
-Shakuhachi were also shorter at approximately 1.08 shaku in length or ichi-shaku-hachi-bu (32.7 cm or 12.8 in).
-They were 22 cm or 8.7 in shorter than the later and current standard of 1.8 key of ‘D’ or ichi-shaku-hachi-sun, which is around 54.5 cm or 21.5 in (hassun for short).
+Chinese people crafted these flutes from bamboo poles, wood, stone, and ivory.
+They were also shorter at approximately 1.08 shaku in length or 32.7 cm / 12.8 in.
+That’s 22 cm or 8.7 in shorter than the current standard of 1.8 at 54.5 cm or 21.5 in long.

-The shakuhachi would also see other variations and evolutions.
+The shakuhachi would see other variations and evolutions.
 For example, they were not initially crafted from root end bamboo.
-Rather, they were made from the upper above root portions of the bamboo stalk for nearly a thousand years in Japan before the root end was utilized (8th c. to 17th c.).
+Rather, they were made from the upper portions of the bamboo stalk.
+It took nearly a thousand years for Japanese craftspeople to utilize the root end (8th c. to 17th c.).

 For instance, it typically grows very straight with good distances between the nodes for finger-hole placement (internodal spacing).
-The first meter of the stalk can also have a nice inner taper to the bore which is essential for the correct sound and feeling.
-In my experience, its most supreme gift is its variety; the myriad voices of nature.
-These voices are exemplified in Jinashi and Jimori type shakuhachi instruments which preserve the natural inner bamboo bores.
+The first meter of the stalk can also have a nice inner taper to the bore.
+This taper is essential for the correct sound and feeling.
+In my experience, its most supreme gift is variety; the myriad voices of nature.
+These voices are exemplified by Jinashi and Jimori type shakuhachi instruments, such as the ones I craft.
+This is because they preserve the natural inner bamboo bores.

 Practicing formal shakuhachi Takuhatsu Komuso alms begging in Asheville, NC, June 4, 2012 (photo by Steve Shanafelt)